basho/basho_docs/content/riak/ts/1.3.0/add-ons/spark-riak-connector/usage/range-query-partition.md

 canonical_link: "docs.basho.com/riak/ts/latest/add-ons/spark-riak-connector/usage/range-query-partition"
 ---

-Riak TS range queries are limited to a maximum of 5 quanta (see http://docs.basho.com/riakts/latest/using/querying/).
+Riak TS range queries are limited to a maximum of 5 quanta (see [Querying Data in Riak TS](http://docs.basho.com/riakts/latest/using/querying/)).
 To work around this limitation or simply achieve higher read performance, large ranges can be split into smaller sub-ranges at partitioning time.

-To use this functionality it's required to provide the following options:
+To use this functionality, you must provide the following options:

 * `spark.riak.partitioning.ts-range-field-name` to identify quantized field
 * `spark.riak.input.split.count` to identify number of partitions/subranges (default value is `10`)

 For example:

-**Scala**
 ```scala
    val df = sqlContext.read
       .option("spark.riak.input.split.count", "5")